Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 That said, in the example above we're not benefitting from this advantage at all because we're recompiling our function every time anyway.
 Let's try to change our code so that it happens only once.

-In order to achieve that, we can put the function delegate inside a class and have it initialized from the static constructor.
-Here's how that looks with generic arguments:
+In order to achieve that, we can apply the same pattern as the last time.
+Let's put the delegate inside a generic static class and have it initialized from the static constructor.
+Here's how that would look:

 ```csharp
 public static class ThreeFourths